EMAIL - sprokop@7parkavenuefinancial.com

 Factoring Types—Distinguish between recourse and non-recourse factoring to manage financial risk effectively.

-Factoring Costs—Understand the fees, including the discount rate and additional charges, integral to evaluating factoring services.
+Factoring Costs—Understand the fees, including the discount rate and any additional charges, that are integral to evaluating factoring services.

 Credit Assessment—Assess debtor credit to mitigate risk before engaging in factoring agreements.